2021–22 Red Star Belgrade season: August

 During the August club played three matches in Serbian Superliga against Napredak, TSC and Čukarički winning all three of them, extending their unbeaten run since the start of the season to 6 games and winning run to 5 games.
 In last of those matches, against Čukarički, Petar Stanić made his debut for the club after coming in as a substitution.

 In the third qualifying round of UEFA Champions League Red Star was drawn against Moldovan champion Sheriff Tiraspol who previously eliminated Armenian champion Alashkert.
 Fixture ended with Red Star being eliminated 1–2 on aggregate.
 First fixture was played on 3 August in Belgrade and ended in 1–1 draw, and second one was played on 10 August in Tiraspol and ended in 1–0 defeat.
 This was the first time in history that these two side played each other.

 After being eliminated from the UEFA Champions League Red Star was transferred to 2021–22 UEFA Europa League play-off round.
 They were drawn to play against Romanian champions CFR Cluj who were previously also eliminated from Champions League by Swiss champion Young Boys.
-This was the first time in history that these two side played each other.
-Red Star won 6–2 on aggregate and qualified for the Europa League group stage for a second year in a row.
+This was the first time in history that these two sides played each other.
+Red Star won 6–2 on aggregate and qualified for the Europa League group stage for a second consecutive season.
 First leg was played on 19 August in Belgrade and ended in 4–0 win for the club, while second leg was played on 26 August in Cluj-Napoca and ended in 2–1 win.
 In the first match Comorian forward Ben scored his 14th goal for the Red Star in international competitions making him top foreign scorer in the history of the club and fifth overall.

 In draw that took place on 27 August in Istanbul Red Star was drawn to play in Europa League Group F together with Portuguese Cup winner Braga, Bulgarian champion Ludogorets Razgrad and Danish vice champion Midtjylland.
 This will be third time that club will play against Braga, second time against Ludogorets and first time against Midtjylland.
 Matches in the group stage will be played between September and December.

 On 12 August, two days after being eliminated from the UEFA Champions League, club sold young winger Željko Gavrić to Hungarian champions Ferencvárosi for an estimated fee of €1.2 million.

 On 13 August 2021 Milan Pavkov extended his contract with Red Star to the summer of 2024.

 On 30 August 2021 Serbian defender Srđan Babić was loaned to the Segunda División side Almería with a buy out option at the end of the season.
 On the same day club signed Dutch forward Richairo Živković.
 Former Netherlands under-21 international player arrived from Chinese side Changchun Yatai and signed three-years contract.